 Meet the sheep!

-Using wool is therefore not just a matter of material choice, but a connection to generations of knowledge — from shepherding and shearing to spinning, weaving, and knitting.
-Each fleece carries the story of the land it came from and the people who learned how to work with it, making wool a living link between nature, tradition, and human creativity.
+Working with wool is therefore more than a material choice.
+It is a connection to generations of knowledge—from shepherding and shearing to spinning and weaving.
+Each fleece carries something of the land it comes from, and of the people who have learned how to work with it over time.

 Shetland